nodejs/node/doc/api/deprecations.md

 Node.js may deprecate APIs when:

-* use of the API is considered to be unsafe
+* Use of the API is considered to be unsafe
-* an improved alternative API is available
+* An improved alternative API is available
-* breaking changes to the API are expected in a future major release.
+* Breaking changes to the API are expected in a future major release.

 Node.js utilizes three kinds of Deprecations: